codeviking/dotfiles/README.md

 ### Commit Signing

-I use GPG to sign commits.
+I use `gpg` to sign commits.
 This repository includes scripts for setting that up.

 First, follow [these instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key) for generating a new GPG key.
 Then follow the instructions for adding it to